rpthms/ansible-debian-server/README.md

 2. Make sure **python-netaddr** is installed on your system, as some of the roles in this playbook use the `ipaddr` filter which needs that package.
 3. Edit the inventory (`/etc/ansible/hosts` or a custom inventory file) to add your Debian server's IP or hostname
 4. Change the hosts entry in `site.yml` to your Debian server's IP or hostname
+5. Modify the list of roles provided in `site.yml` according to your requirements.
-5. Run the playbook using `ansible-playbook site.yml`
+6. Run the playbook using `ansible-playbook site.yml`

 To run only a section of the configuration, make use of the --tags flag.
 Eg:- `ansible-playbook site.yml --tags rsyslog`